 After a short tour around the house we were taken up to our room on the top floor.
 The first thing I noticed after walking in was all the arts and crafts dotted around the room, all obviously made by Muriel herself.
 There was a little nest in the corner, a string of cardboard cut-out birds hanging from the window, and again, the smell of lavender and cucumber everywhere.

 Outside the house there were benches, chairs and sun loungers strewn across the lawn, and if you pick up a bottle of red (obviously a Châteauneuf-du-Pape as you’re in the area!) it’s the perfect place to sit back and relax in the afternoon.

 In the morning breakfast runs from 8:30 till 10:30.
 The best thing about breakfast is Muriel makes all her own homemade cakes and jams, and for the three nights we stayed there no cake or jam was ever the same!

 Also, though we didn’t have it ourselves, Muriel also does a homemade dinner for €25 (and that includes wine), and after some of the things we saw her cooking in the kitchen it looked to be a full on French affair with pastries and tarts.
 If there’s one thing for certain Muriel certainly knows her way around a kitchen!

 Around Le Coeurisier there are some lovely walks in the countryside, and often after breakfast we would explore some of the winding roads before it got too hot outside.

 The beauty of Provence and southern France is it’s all about living the good life – eating good food, drinking good wine, sharing it with someone else – and in Le Coeurisier you’ve got the perfect place to do that in.

-Le Coeurisier costs approximately £75 per night during the high season of summer, and you can find more information and book through Holiday Lettings.
+Le Coeurisier costs approximately £75 per night during the high season of summer, and you can book it here.